 By the time the meat has finished warming up, you should have some nicely smoldering coals.
 The target temperature is somewhere around 225 degrees Fahrenheit.
 Toss on your wood and apply the grate to the smoker, being careful not to burn yourself or crush your fingers.
 Fill the water tank and close the lid again to let the smoke and humidity start to build while you finish seasoning your meat.

 Step 3: Roasting the Beef Roast

-The length of time it'll take for your prime rib to cook will vary, though with the temperature where it is and meat that size, it could last well up to six hours.
+The length of time it'll take for your beef rib roast to cook will vary, though with the temperature where it is and meat that size, it could last well up to six hours.
+Slow roasting is the best option.
 Monitor both the temperature of the meat as well as the amount of coals, wood, and water you have in your smoker, adjusting them as necessary to retain the smoker's heat at the optimal temperature.

 About halfway through cooking, add your peeled carrots, stalks of celery, and onion to the roasting pan, cut as instructed.
 While you do this, take the chance to baste both your meat and vegetables with the juices collecting at the bottom of the pan.
 Work quickly to avoid letting out too much heat.